-As disclosed in section D.4, the impact of the ongoing COVID-19 pandemic to the Companies within the Group was limited to a reduction in volumes of premium due to lower economic activity.
-No major impact was noted on loss ratios.
+As disclosed in section D.4, the impact of the ongoing COVID-19 pandemic to the Companies within the Group brought about an element of changing trends and a change in the overall economic outlook.
+Nevertheless, management does not envisage any significant uncertainties in the operations of the company.